hilbix/gitstart/README.md

 If something does not work as expected, please try to fix it yourself.
 If you think your changes are interesting, please send me a pull request on GitHub.

-Please note that I cannot read my mail due to SPAM.
-So better use my pager (URL see GitHub) wisely, as I will ignore messages which are errornously marked important.
+Please note that I cannot read my mail due to SPAM.  ~~So better use my pager (URL see GitHub) wisely~~ (pager is down currently), as I will ignore messages which are errornously marked important.
 Thank you for your understanding.

 License: